Middle Kingdom Theban Project

 In August 2014 Antonio Morales visited the areas of Deir el-Bahari and Asasif in West Bank Luxor with the aim of selecting some funerary complexes for a project concerned with the origins and construction of the Middle Kingdom period.

-MKTP aims at the excavation, study, and publication of tombs.
+MKTP aims at the excavation, study, conservation, and publication of tombs.

 “Strengthen your monuments as far as is within your power, for even a single day can contribute toward eternity, and an hour can embellish the future”